-The first Peruvian restaurant to have been awarded a Michelin Star was actually in London.
-Many of you will know of quinoa (an ingredient used in all sort of recipes found on blogs), but Peruvian cuisine goes so much further than that…
+The first Peruvian restaurant to have been awarded a Michelin Star was in London.
+Many of you will know of quinoa (an ingredient used in all sort of recipes found on blogs).
+However, Peruvian cuisine is so much more than this grain.

 Our first starter was mashed potato (cold) layered with avocado and chicken.

 Christian was right when he said this was probably the weirdest way we’ll have eaten mash potato.

 A Peruvian dish that I’d heard of before.
 I can’t say it was something that I was looking forward to.
 Whenever I’ve been to a sushi bar I stay away from the raw chunks of fish and opt for the little rolls with rice in.

 However, I was pleasantly pleased with ceviche.